Negotiation-Excellence Skills: Hands-on Workshop

 Building on my experience at Germany's ARD in Berlin and knowledge of counterparts in democratic countries,

 I led the creation of Radio Canada's (CBC) news-equity system to improve the impartiality in the delivery

 of news and public-affairs programs, across six time zones; especially during elections and other critical

 times, where accuracy and timely reporting are sine qua non

 The operations-research based system also served to mitigate the national broadcaster's liability risks

 (especially in the protection against frivolous suits) and the independence critical to CBC's core mission.

-focused on the applications of system thinking in the education of science, technology, engineering and
+schools, I lead workshops focused on system-thinking applications in the education of science,

-mathematics (acronym STEM), enhanced by a decision-support module ("STEM+D") with interdisciplinary
+technology, engineering and mathematics (acronym STEM) enhanced by a decision-literacy module

 - Validate goals, facts, perceptions and biases; make assumptions explicit; and opt for rational